JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/how_to_guides/timeseries.md

 ## Feature engineering

-In this how-to guide, we only focus on data, time and lag features.
+In this how-to guide, we only focus on date, time and lag features.

 ### Date and Time-related features